Estimating Causal Effects with Hidden Confounding using Instrumental Variables and Environments: Simulations

-where all exogenous variables ($h$,$\epsilon_X$,$\epsilon_Y$,$E$) are independent.
-In \underline{Model 1}, $R=5$ and $\alpha_v=1$ so that $E$ has a strong effect on the mean of $X$ and only a weak effect on the variance.
+IV is inconsistent when $R=0$.
+It will be a poor estimator when $R$ is near $0$ because the instrument is weak.
+In similar fashion GCD is inconsistent when $\alpha_v = 0$.
+It will be a poor estimator when $\alpha_v$ is near $0$.
+The Hybrid estimator is consistent whenever IV or GCD is consistent because it can leverage changes in the mean or variance induced by the instrument/environment $E$.
+Here we consider two simulation settings: In \underline{Model 1}, $R=5$ and $\alpha_v=1$ so that $E$ has a strong effect on the mean of $X$ and only a weak effect on the variance.
 In \underline{Model 2}, $R=1$ and $\alpha_v=5$ so that $E$ has a weak effect on the mean of $X$ and a strong effect on the variance.
 We fit IV, GCD, and the Hybrid estimator on these two models.
 IV and GCD do not require specification of a weight matrix because the number of parameters equals the number of constraints.
 For the Hybrid estimator, we perform a two step procedure to estimate the optimal weight matrix, using

 for an initial weighting.
+We let $\beta_0=1$ and simulate $n=200$ samples.
 Empirical sampling distributions with $N=1000$ simulations are shown in Figure \ref{fig:sim_results2}.
 The Hybrid estimator performs well for both models while IV and the GCD each only perform well for one of the models.

 \hypertarget{application}{